Potty Training Chart – How It Helps in Toliet Training Your Child

 2. Each Row

 If your child is given a sticker to show he has completed a square, then think about giving him a small treat every time he completes a row in the chart.
 This will keep the child motivated to use the potty to complete the row.
-If you do not want the reward to be a physical item, then you could try a happy jar that would allow your little one to pick a favourite activity.
+If you do not want the reward to be a physical item, then you could try a happy jar that would allow your little one to pick a favorite activity.

 3. The Sheet